george-mcintyre/aida-pva/docs/4_0_A_DevOps_Guide_to_AIDA_PVA.md

   [LEMG:????:*//EEND, RADS:????:*//MTIM, WIRE:????:*:SK2P, FDBK:????:*//CDEL, SOLN:????:*//BMAX, PTGM:????:*:RSOF, MPSI:????:*:CGID, FDBK:????:*:ULBL,
 LENS:????:*//DVIC, ...]
 ```

-3. **AIDA-PVA SERVICE is linked with EPICS BACKPORT jars** prior to installing in SLCLIBS
+### 3 - AIDA-PVA SERVICE is linked with EPICS BACKPORT jars prior to installing in SLCLIBS

-4. **AIDA-PVA SERVICE loads the Channel Provider**
+### 4 -  AIDA-PVA SERVICE loads the Channel Provider
-   * _Selection of Provider Service_
+* _Selection of Channel Provider_
   * Channel Provider shared library location selection:
     1. A property set on the launch commandline with the `-D` option named `java.library.path`
         * fully qualified path name or
         * relative path
         * e.g. `-Djava.library.path=/SLCLIBS`
     2. * By default, the standard library locations and working directory are searched
   * Channel Provider shared library name selection:
     1. An Environment Variable `AIDA_PVA_LIB_NAME`
         * fully qualified path name of library (without the .EXE) or
         * library name (without the .EXE) to search in the working directory and standard library locations
         * e.g. `AIDA_PVA_LIB_NAME :== AIDASLCDB`
     2. A property set on the launch commandline with the `-D` option named `aida.pva.lib.name`
         * fully qualified path name (without the .EXE) of library or
         * library name (without the .EXE) which will search in the working directory and standard library locations
         * e.g. `-Daida.pva.lib.name=AIDASLCDB`
     3. A file called `AIDA.EXE`
     4. Note that the file extension is assumed to be `.EXE` and is always omitted.
 * _Specifying the Supported Channels_.
-[Channels YAML file](2_3_CHANNELS_YML_file) selection:
+[Channels YAML file](2_3_CHANNELS_YML_file.md) selection:
   1. An Environment Variable `AIDA_PVA_CHANNELS_FILENAME`
       * fully qualified path name of channels file or
       * channels file name to search for in the working directory
       * e.g. `AIDA_PVA_CHANNELS_FILENAME :== SLCTXT:AIDASLCDB_CHANNELS.YML`
   2. A property set on the launch commandline with the `-D` option named `aida.pva.channels.filename`
       * fully qualified path name of channels file or
       * channels file name to search in the working directory
       * e.g. `-Daida.pva.channels.filename=/SLCTXT/AIDASLCDB_CHANNELS.YML`
       * A file in the working directory called `CHANNELS.YML`

-5. The Channel Provider will load Modules in AIDASHR
+### 5 - The Channel Provider will load Legacy AIDA Modules in AIDASHR

-6. The Channel Provider will also load Modules in STANDALONELIB
+### 6 - The Channel Provider will have also been linked with AIDA-PVA Modules in STANDALONELIB

 ## Submitting jobs